FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: SPEED DATING

 \subsubsection{Semantics of Feedback Modalities}

-Participants emphasized that different feedback modalities carried distinct meanings in addition to their mechanical effects. \FD{intrinsic} mechanisms, such as shown in \textsc{S7}, \textsc{S8} and \textsc{S9}, were perceived as intuitive posture correction.
+Participants suggested that different feedback modalities could carry distinct meanings beyond their mechanical effects. \FD{intrinsic} mechanisms, such as those shown in \textsc{S7}, \textsc{S8}, and \textsc{S9}, were commonly perceived as intuitive cues for posture correction, as reflected in 5 out of 7 participants’ interpretations.
 As B2 noted when discussing \textsc{S8}, “\textit{If the material itself keeps me from going further, I immediately know what I’m doing wrong.}”

-\FD{extrinsic} cues were instead interpreted symbolically: vibration often conveyed “\textit{something is wrong or needs attention,}” prompting the user to stop and reflect.
+In contrast, \FD{extrinsic} cues were interpreted more symbolically.
+Vibration often conveyed that “\textit{something is wrong or needs attention,}” prompting users to pause and reflect.
 For example, in bench press (\textsc{S10}), if the right hand drifted ahead of the left, vibration on the right arm could signal the user to pause and allow balance to be restored before continuing.
-Similarly, pressure applied to a muscle group in \textsc{S3} resembled a trainer’s tap to activate the correct muscle.
+Similarly, pressure applied to a muscle group in \textsc{S3} was described as resembling a trainer’s tap to draw attention to the correct muscle.

-Inconsistent use of feedback semantics risked causing confusion, as B7 emphasized: “\textit{The feedback has to be consistent.
-Otherwise I won’t know what to do.}” Several participants envisioned hybrid approaches that combined \FD{intrinsic} mechanisms for correction with \FD{extrinsic} cues for reminders or motivational prompts, highlighting the importance of designing semantics for on-body feedback.
+Participants also speculated that inconsistent feedback semantics could cause confusion, as B7 remarked: “\textit{The feedback has to be consistent.
+Otherwise I won’t know what to do.}” Several participants envisioned hybrid approaches that combine \FD{intrinsic} mechanisms for corrective guidance with \FD{extrinsic} cues for reminders or motivational prompts, highlighting the importance of consistent and interpretable semantics for scaffolding safety.